ŽKK Vojvodina

-Ženski košarkaški klub Vojvodina (Женски кошаркашки клуб Војводина, Women's Basketball Club Vojvodina) is a former women's basketball team from Novi Sad, Serbia.
-He was part of the multi-sports club Vojvodina.
+Ženski košarkaški klub Vojvodina (Женски кошаркашки клуб Војводина, Women's Basketball Club Vojvodina) was a women's basketball team from Novi Sad, Serbia.
+It was part of the multi-sports club Vojvodina.

 History

 ŽKK Vojvodina was founded 1948 in Novi Sad, Serbia.
 He was part of the multi-sports club Vojvodina.
 In the course of its history ŽKK Vojvodina has twice been state champion and cup winner.

 On April 17, 2015, Ana Dabović became club president despite the fact that at the time she was active basketball player.
 In October 2016, she left the position of club president.

 In December 2016, the club was expelled from the league, which effectively ended the club's existence.

 Arena

 Sports Center Vojvodina is a multi-purpose indoor arena located in Novi Sad.
 It operates under publicly owned company JP "Sportski i poslovni centar Vojvodina", which in addition to SPENS also has "Sajmište Sports Center" under its umbrella.
 There are two halls one has a capacity of 11,500 seats, and second halls of 1,030 seats.
 Sprawled over 85,000 m2, SPENS consists of main hall, 'small' hall, ice-hockey rink (which can house 1,623), bowling alley, shooting range, 3 training halls, swimming pool, 11 tennis courts, media center, 2 press centers, amphitheater, reception salon, conference hall, double-level garage, and 215 retail and business spaces that house banks, furniture stores, tourist agencies, jewelers, bookstores, pool halls, fitness clubs, boutiques, etc. Its construction was completed in less than 2 years, and on 14 April 1981, SPENS opened its door for the first time, its inaugural event being the 9th Table Tennis European Championships in Novi Sad (Stonotenisko prvenstvo Evrope Novi Sad – SPENS, hence the unofficial name of the venue).